rphillip/NBAKloutApp/README.md

  - Followers/Dollar - Use this to find a value player with valuable social media outreach
  - Dunks*Likes - Use this to see if a player has dunks that go viral
  - Likes per post * Corner 3 % - Find a sharpshooter for your "Always in your Corner" campaign

+And for the big NBA fan, its also found to mess around with.
+(Users learned that PJ Tucker doesn't have twitter!)

 ## Features